tumri/cytoscape.js/md/style.md

 A padding defines an addition to a node's dimension.
 For example, `padding` adds to a node's outer (i.e. total) width and height.
 This can be used to add spacing around the label of `width: label; height: label;` nodes, or it can be used to add spacing between a compound node parent and its children.

 * **`padding`** : The amount of padding around all sides of the node.
+Either percentage or pixel value can be specified.
+For example, both `50%` and `50px` are acceptable values.
+By default, percentage padding is calculated as a percentage of node width.
+* **`padding-relative-to`** : Determines how padding is calculated if and only if the percentage unit is used.
+Accepts one of the keywords specified below.
+  * **`width`** : calculate padding as a percentage the node width.
+  * **`height`** : calculate padding as a percentage of the node height.
+  * **`average`** : calculate padding as a percentage of the average of the node width and height.
+  * **`min`** : calculate padding as a percentage of the minimum of the node width and height.
+  * **`max`** : calculate padding as a percentage of the maximum of the node width and height.

-Compound parent:
+Compound parent sizing:

  * **`compound-sizing-wrt-labels`** : Whether to include labels of descendants in sizing a compound node; may be `include` or `exclude`.
+ * **`min-width`** : Specifies the minimum (inner) width of the node's body for a compound parent node (e.g. `400px`).
+If the biases for `min-width` do not add up to 100%, then the biases are normalised to a total of 100%.
+ * **`min-width-bias-left`** : When a compound node is enlarged by its `min-width`, this value specifies the percent of the extra width put on the left side of the node (e.g. `50%`).
+ * **`min-width-bias-right`** : When a compound node is enlarged by its `min-width`, this value specifies the percent of the extra width put on the right side of the node (e.g. `50%`).
+ * **`min-height`** : Specifies the minimum (inner) height of the node's body for a compound parent node (e.g. `400px`).
+If the biases for `min-height` do not add up to 100%, then the biases are normalised to a total of 100%.
+ * **`min-height-bias-top`** : When a compound node is enlarged by its `min-height`, this value specifies the percent of the extra width put on the top side of the node (e.g. `50%`).
+ * **`min-height-bias-bottom`** : When a compound node is enlarged by its `min-height`, this value specifies the percent of the extra width put on the bottom side of the node (e.g. `50%`).

 ## Background image

-A background image may be applied to a node's body:
+A background image may be applied to a node's body.
+The following properties support multiple values (space separated or array) with associated indices.

  * **`background-image`** : The URL that points to the image that should be used as the node's background.
 PNG, JPG, and SVG are supported formats.
-You may use a [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) to use embedded images, thereby saving a HTTP request.
+  * You may use a [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) to use embedded images, thereby saving a HTTP request.
+  * Can specify multiple background images by separating each image with a space (space delimited format), but if using a non-string stylesheet, then using arrays are preferred.
+    * The images will be applied to the node's body in the order given, layering one on top of each other.
+    * When specifying properties for multiple images, if the property for a given image is not provided, then the default value is used as fallback.
  * ** `background-image-crossorigin`**: All images are loaded with a [`crossorigin`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-crossorigin) attribute which may be `anonymous` or `use-credentials`.
 The default is set to `anonymous`.
  * **`background-image-opacity`** : The opacity of the background image.
  * **`background-width`** : Specifies the width of the image.
 A percent value (e.g. `50%`) may be used to set the image width relative to the node width.
 If used in combination with `background-fit`, then this value overrides the width of the image in calculating the fitting --- thereby overriding the aspect ratio.
 The `auto` value is used by default, which uses the width of the image.